AI0560-Ananya/Python/README.md

 # Python 🐍

-You will start searching for a calculator or jump to a new tab to calculate the same.
-This 100 days of code series will help you learn python from starting to the end.
-We will start from 0 and by the time we end this course, I promise you will be a Job ready Python developer!

 ### What is Python?
 Python is a dynamically typed, general purpose programming language that supports an object-oriented programming approach as well as a functional programming approach.
 Python is an interpreted and a high-level programming language.